 - Loose fiber connection either on the laptop screen or motherboard

-- Faulty LCD or LED screen
+- Faulty screen

 - Faulty display chip

-- Faulty motherboard or microprocessor
+- Faulty motherboard or microprocessor chip

 If there is no display on the external monitor even when you restart the laptop, proceed and check the memory modules just to be sure they are fine.
-You can do this by opening the rear of your laptop and reseating the RAM sticks or swapping them to see if there is positive response.
+You can do this by opening the rear of your laptop and reseating the RAM sticks or swapping them to see if there is a positive response.
 Some laptop brands have additional RAM slots located below the keyboard.
-You may need to dig around the laptop to locate all RAM modules and slots.
+You may need to dig around to locate all RAM modules and slots.

-You may need to open up the laptop and check the LCD/LED fiber connections on the motherboard or on the screen itself.
-Much as fiber connections are usually firm, contraction/expansion, age and repeated closing/opening of the laptop screen can just about make it snap out of position.
+You may need to open up the laptop and check the LCD/LED fiber connections on the motherboard or the screen itself.
+Much as these connections are usually firm, contraction/expansion, age and repeated closing/opening of the laptop screen can just about make it snap out of position.
 For example, a little distention of the fiber can leave laptop display garbled and unreadable.
 Total disconnection is bad enough.

-If the fiber is firmly connected, you may need the help of the computer technician to diagnose the health of your LC/LED screen, and maybe trying out other screens.
+If the fiber is firmly connected, you may need the help of the computer technician to diagnose the health of your LC/LED screen, and maybe try out other screens.
 This should not be done at home unless you know what you are doing and have corresponding spare LCDs/LEDs in the house.

 Another component that is prone to failure is the graphics processing unit (GPU) chip.
 This chip which is located close to the microprocessor and controls screen display can fail due to overheating.
-The infamous nVidia graphics chip from AMD is known to fail especially after three years of heavy graphics use.
+The infamous nVidia graphics chip from AMD is known to fail especially after a few years of heavy graphics use.

-Inspite of GPU failure, you can sometimes view information on the LCD/LED or external screen albeit garbled images.
+In spite of GPU failure, you can sometimes view information on the LCD/LED or external screen albeit garbled images.

-Most times however, a faulty GPU will not allow you to view information on either screen.
-You will know this when everything else, including Windows seem to be running smoothly in the background.
+Most times, however, a faulty GPU will not allow you to view information on either screen.
+You will know this when everything else, including Windows, seem to be running smoothly in the background.